Module 105 Final Study

 The principal procedure is performed for definitive treatment of the principal diagnosis.
 This means that the main procedure that is done is intended to treat the primary reason for the patient's condition.
 The principal diagnosis refers to the main reason for the patient's hospitalization or visit to the healthcare facility.
 Therefore, the principal procedure is the one that is done to address and treat this main diagnosis.

-• The procedure that is invasive
+11. The principal procedure is

 Explanation